SpenceKonde/megaTinyCore/megaavr/extras/Ref_Clocks.md

 Tuning to achieve non-standard speeds is not supported on the AVR Dx-series parts under DxCore.

-### On tinyAVR
-The OSCCFG fuse selects whether the speed is derived from a 20 MHz or 16 MHz oscillator.
-At power-on, these are always set to a prescaler of /6 hence 2.66 or 3.33 MHz.
-The core, prior to calling setup, will reconfigure the prescaler to match the requested speed.
-The OSCCFG fuse is always set when a sketch is uploaded via a UPDI programmer.
-They additionally have the equivalent of the classic AVR's OSCCAL calibration register.
-On the tinyAVRs, these are like the old parts in that the compliance is many times what is documented, and you can get a very wide range of speeds from them.
-0/1-series has 64 settings for each nominal clock frequency, and 2-series parts have 128.
-Determining the value to set it to in order to obtain a desired clock speed is called "Tuning", even though you're not doing it for accuracy (it's generally already at the best setting from factory cal if you want the nominal clock speed.)

 ### On EA-series
 The worst of both worlds!
 The OSCCFG fuse selects whether the speed is derived from a 20 MHz or 16 MHz oscillator.
 At power-on, these are always set to a prescaler of /6 hence 2.66 or 3.33 MHz.
 The core, prior to calling setup, will reconfigure the prescaler to match the requested speed.
 The OSCCFG fuse is always set when a sketch is uploaded via a UPDI programmer.
 Yhere is a tuning register, CLKCTRL.OSCHFTUNE.
 Unfortunately, it is much less useful than the tinyAVR one.
 The register is limited to -32 to +31, corresponding to - and + around 16%. +/-16% doesn't exactly open up new frontiers.